On the Sylvester-Gallai and the orchard problem for pseudoline arrangements: Acknowledgements

 \section{Acknowledgements}

-The second author during the project was a fellow of SFB $45$ \textit{Periods, moduli spaces and arithmetic of algebraic varieties} and he is partially supported by National Science Centre Poland Grant 2014/15/N/ST1/02102.
-We would like to thank Torsten Hoge for useful remarks.
+We thank an anonymous referee for many suggestions that allowed us to improve the readability of our article.
+The project was partially conducted when the second author was a fellow of SFB $45$ \textit{Periods, moduli spaces and arithmetic of algebraic varieties} and he was partially supported by National Science Centre Poland Grant 2014/15/N/ST1/02102.
+We wish to thank Torsten Hoge for useful remarks.